Nicholas Schork, Ph.D.

-Nicholas J. Schork is Deputy Director and Distinguished Professor of Quantitative Medicine at The Translational Genomics Research Institute (TGen) in Phoenix, AZ.
+Nicholas J. Schork is Distinguished Professor and Co-Director of the Division of Clinical Genomics and Therapeutics at The Translational Genomics Research Institute (TGen) in Phoenix, AZ.
 Dr. Schork is also Adjunct Professor of Population Sciences as well as Molecular and Cellular Biology at City of Hope, Adjunct Professor of Psychiatry and Biostatistics at the University of California, San Diego and Adjunct Professor of Integrative Structural and Computational Biology at Scripps Research.

 Prior to his current positions, Dr. Schork was Professor and Director of Human Biology at the J. Craig Venter Institute and previously Professor, Molecular and Experimental Medicine, at The Scripps Research Institute (TSRI) and Director of Bioinformatics and Biostatistics for the Scripps Translational Science Institute (STSI).
 Dr. Schork has also held faculty appointments at Case Western Reserve University (CWRU) and Harvard University.
 Between 1999 and 2000 Dr. Schork took a leave of absence from CWRU to conduct research as Vice President of Statistical Genomics at the French Biotechnology company, Genset, where he helped guide efforts to construct the first high-density map of genetic variation in the human genome.

-Dr. Schork has published over 550 articles in many areas of biomedical and translation science, including articles detailing novel methodologies and applications leveraging integrated approaches to disease diagnosis, treatment, and prevention as well as clinical trials design.
+Dr. Schork has published over 600 articles in many areas of biomedical and translation science, including articles detailing novel methodologies and applications leveraging integrated approaches to disease diagnosis, treatment, and prevention, as well as clinical trials design.
 He also has a long history of collaborative and consortium-related research in which he has contributed analysis methodology and applied data analysis expertise.
-For example, Dr. Schork is the scientific director of the current NIA-funded Longevity Consortium, whose goals are to identify and characterize factors that contribute to human longevity.
-Dr. Schork has 9 patents associated with genetic analysis methodology, been involved with more than 10 start-up companies, and has mentored over 75 students and post-doctoral fellows.
+For example, Dr. Schork is the Principal Investigator for the NIA-funded Longevity Consortium, whose goals are to identify and characterize factors that contribute to human longevity.
+Dr. Schork has 12 patents associated with genetic analysis methodology, been involved with more than 10 start-up companies, and has mentored over 75 students and post-doctoral fellows.

 SELECT PUBLICATIONS